-DDA To Now Launch Housing Scheme 2018 In December
+DDA To Now Launch Housing Scheme In Phases

-*The DDA will be offering around 21,000 new units – a mix of 1BHK, 2BHK and 3BHK.
+*The DDA will be offering around 20,000 new units – a mix of 1BHK and 2BHK.
 The localities where these units will come up include Dwarka, Jasola, Narela, Rohini and Vasant Kunj.

-*This time the DDA is also focused on constructing high-rises with bigger room size, attached balcony and a bathroom.
+*This time the DDA is also constructing high-rises with bigger unit sizes.

 *For the construction, fly-ash technology will be used, along with waterproof walls and ceilings to prevent seepage.